This guide shows how to send and save form data to a MySQL database after submission using PHP. A basic understanding of MySQL and PHP is required.

 - Create your database and table.

 The columns in your table will depend on your form’s structure.
-Check out this guide to see your form’s field names or post keys if you’re not sure what columns to add to your database table.
+See this guide to view your form’s field names or post keys if you’re not sure what columns to add to your database table.

-- For this guide, make sure to add the column “submission_id” in your table.
+- For this guide, ensure to add a “submission_id” column in your table.

-In this sample contact form, the table looks like the following in phpMyAdmin:
+In this example form, the table looks as follows in phpMyAdmin:

 Note: The process for creating or editing your database will depend on your server setup or web host.
 Reach out to your provider’s support for assistance.